stadiamaps/ferrostar/README.md

 ## Current status

-The project is under active development.
+The project is under active development, but rapidly approaching beta.
-Many parts of the design are still in flux, so there are no API stability guarantees.
+The core is quite functional.

-That said, things are now in a solid alpha state, and rapidly approaching beta for iOS (Android UI is slightly behind).
+iOS is in a fairly solid beta state, and Android sholud be beta quality soon!

-While there are some rough edges, eager developers can start testing.
+While there are some rough edges, eager developers can start integrating.
+Note that the API is currently NOT stable and there will still be some breaking changes, but the release notes should include details.

 Join the `#ferrostar` channel on the [OSM US Slack](https://slack.openstreetmap.us/) for updates + discussion.